Grover-c13/PokeGOAPI-Java/README.md

   - Create your feature branch: `git checkout -b my-new-feature`
   - Commit your changes: `git commit -am 'Usefull information about your new features'`
   - Push to the branch: `git push origin my-new-feature`
-  - Submit a pull request :D
+  - Submit a pull request on the `Development` branch :D

 ## Contributors
   - Grover-c13